ECE-196/docs/content/tutorials/TEMPLATE.md

 To successfully complete that you must ensure:
 1. Breadboard and Ground Rails are laid out correctly and they both share a common ground.
 2. The ESP32 Dev Board and MPU 6050 sensor both run at the same voltage (3.3V) and VCC must feed both devices.
-3. I2C will have 2 lines SDA and SCL that will
+3. I2C will have 2 lines SDA and SCL, do not mistakepins and wriring or it will print out "device not found".
+4. Success will print out "device found at 0x68" or something along those lines showing that the device was found at specific address.

 ## Additional Resources
 - Arduino Guide: https://www.arduino.cc/en/Guide/